4d/docs/website/translated_docs/es/ViewPro/getting-started.md

 ## Fundamentos de la selección, la entrada y de la navegación

-Spreadsheets are composed of rows and columns.
-A number is associated with each row.
+Las hojas de cálculo se componen de líneas y columnas.
+A cada línea se le asocia un número.
 A letter (or group of letters once the number of columns surpasses the number of letters in the alphabet) is associated with each column.
 The intersection of a row and a column makes a cell.
-Cells can be selected and their contents edited.
+Las celdas pueden ser seleccionadas y sus contenidos editados.

 ### Selecting cells, columns and rows